-Organisational development work has made engagement in decision-making more interactive, so that all staff actively contribute to the development of the SWP.
+Organisational development work has made engagement in decision-making more interactive, so that all staff actively contributed to the development of focus.
 Areas of activity have included:

 Involving all staff in defining a shared vision and values

-Building a sense of identity with the SWP through the social model of disability and branding
+Building a sense of identity with focus through the social model of disability and branding

 Understanding the diversity of skills and talents that all staff can contribute through 360 degree appraisal and coaching

-Developing an information Portal and providing updates on development activities
+Developing an information and providing updates on development activities

-The programme has responded to a rapidly changing environment where constant learning, adaptation and innovation have been critical to the success of the SWP.
+The programme has responded to a rapidly changing environment where constant learning, adaptation and innovation have been critical to the success of focus.
 It has been characterised by: